Fayetteville Housing Authority board selects new leadership

-FAYETTEVILLE -- The Housing Authority board removed its chairwoman from her position and selected a new one during a special meeting held online Tuesday.
+FAYETTEVILLE -- The Housing Authority board removed its chairwoman from her position and selected a new one during a special meeting Tuesday.

-Three board members, Ezra Brashears, Melissa Terry and Monique Jones, voted to relieve Kristen Bensinger from her role as chairwoman, which she had served since 2019.
+Board members Ezra Brashears, Melissa Terry and Monique Jones voted to relieve Kristen Bensinger from her role as chairwoman, in which she had served since 2019.
 Bensigner abstained from the vote.
 The board has a fifth member position that is vacant.

-The same three board members elected Terry as new chairwoman, and Bensinger abstained.
+The same three board members elected Terry as new chairwoman, with Bensinger abstaining.
 Terry previously served as chairwoman from 2018 to 2019.

-Brashears initially nominated Jones to serve in the role, but she declined.
+Brashears initially nominated Jones to serve in the role but Jones declined.
 Jones joined the board in January.

 Board members who voted to relieve Bensinger cited a lack of decorum at previous board meetings and unprofessional communication among the board, authority staff and residents.